jhmarcus/gwass/README.md

 # gwass

-a python package for processing Genome-Wide Association Summary Statistics
+A python package for analyzing Genome-Wide Association Summary Statistics (gwass)

+*in progress*